Pregnancy and Posture

 It’s also helpful to get up every hour or so and walk around.
 Try not to cross your

-legs while seated as this can impair circulation.
+legs while seated as this can affect circulation.

 Here are tips to help you use good posture when standing:

-It’s best to avoid standing for long periods.
+It’s best not to stand for long periods.
 Try to vary your position often.

-When you do have to stand, keep your feet slightly apart and avoid locking your knees.
+When you do have to stand, keep your feet slightly apart and don't lock your knees.

 Remember to keep your pelvis tucked in.